 BIO / CV

-Christina E. Crawford, PhD, AIA, is an historian of architecture and urban form, a licensed architect, and urban designer who researches and writes about the agency of design during periods of intense transition.
+Christina E. Crawford, PhD, MArch, RA, is an historian of architecture and urban form, a licensed architect, and urban designer who researches and writes about the agency of design during periods of intense transition.
 She is Assistant Professor of Modern and Contemporary Architecture in the Art History Department at Emory University and faculty of Emory's Russian, East European, and Eurasian Studies Program.